 On Gozo, there are buses to take you all around the most popular areas.
 Alternatively, you can book a tour company to take you to/from Gozo while also showing you around the island.

-If you do have a car, keep in mind that parking can be tough in the popular spots in Gozo, especially in the summer when it gets busier.
-We had no trouble finding a spot in Victoria, but we were also willing to walk a bit from the city center.
+If you do have a car, keep in mind that parking can be tough in the popular spots in Gozo.
+This is especially true in the summer when it gets busier.
+We had no trouble finding a spot in Victoria.
+But we were also willing to walk a bit from the city center.
 Other places we visited had plenty of open parking given our off-season visit.

 Stay tuned for more insights when we’re able to take another day trip to the island of Gozo!